joacolongo/BigData_PneumoniaImageIdentification/README.md

 ### Build the model

 We utilized the Keras framework to construct a neural network model, specifying its architecture to include an input layer, two hidden layers, and an output layer.
+All the construction and implementation of the build was within the open-source distributed deep learning framework for Apache Spark: BigDL (Big Data Library for Deep Learning).
 The input layer was designed with a shape of 10000 elements, representing the number of features in the dataset.
 The model incorporated two dense hidden layers, each comprising 12 and 8 neurons, respectively, and utilized the rectified linear unit (ReLU) activation function.
 The output layer comprised two neurons, devoid of any activation function, suitable for binary classification tasks.

 Following the model's definition, we compiled it using the Adam optimizer and the Cross Entropy Criterion as the loss function.
 The optimizer method was set to Adam, and the batch size was configured as 64 instances per batch.
 Additionally, we specified the maximum number of epochs for training the model to be 50.